opensearch-project/documentation-website/_opensearch/query-dsl/index.md

     - **Term-level queries**: Use term-level queries to search documents for an exact specified term, such as an ID or value range.
 Term-level queries do not analyze search terms or sort results by relevance score.
 To learn more, see [Term-level queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/term/).

     - **Geographic and xy queries**: Use geographic queries to search documents that include geographic data.
 Use xy queries to search documents that include points and shapes in a two-dimensional coordinate system.
-To learn more, see [Geographic and xy queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/geo-and-xy/index).

     - **Joining queries**: Use joining queries to search nested fields or return parent and child documents that match a specific query.
 Types of joining queries include `nested`, `has_child`, `has_parent`, and `parent_id` queries.